Revised June 2022, October 2016

 Originally approved October 1993

-Furthermore, ACEP disapproves of the use of any form of corporal punishment as a method of disciplining children.
+ACEP strongly discourages the use of corporal punishment as a method of disciplining children and instead encourages the use of non-corporal corrective strategies.

-ACEP recommends parental education regarding the potential negative effects of corporal punishment and the use of alternative techniques for instruction and reprimand.
+ACEP recommends parental education regarding the potential negative effects of corporal punishment and the benefits of using alternative techniques for discipline.